 Communication Studies Merit Scholarship

-This scholarship is for a Communication major with one of the following declared emphasis: Civic Advocacy, Interpersonal and Family or Organizational.
-Minimum 3.0 GPA, Senior/Junior students required, demonstrated financial need preferred.
-Students need to complete the FAFSA and write a 2 page essay.
-For more information, contact Sonja Green at firstname.lastname@example.org.
+This scholarship is for a Communication major with one of the following declared emphasis areas: Civic Advocacy, Interpersonal & Family Communication or Organizational.
+Students must have a minimum GPA of 3.0, senior/junior status and demonstrated financial need preferred.
+Students need to complete the FAFSA and write a two-page essay.
+For more information, contact Sare Gardner at firstname.lastname@example.org.

-This scholarship is for a Communication major with one of the following declared emphasis: Multimedia Journalism, Public Relations and Advertising, or Civic Advocacy.
+This scholarship is for a Communication major with one of the following declared emphasis areas: Multimedia Journalism, Public Relations & Advertising or Civic Advocacy.
 Preference is given to students in Multimedia Journalism.
-It required a minimum 2.5 GPA, and financial need is preferred but does not have to be demonstrated through FAFSA.
-Students will be nominated by faculty who advise Multimedia Journalism, Public Relations and Advertising, and Civic Advocacy, and the selection will be made by the Scholarship Committee.
-Apply here by 5:00 p.m. on March 20th.
-Contact Jean Norman at email@example.com for more information.
+Students must have a minimum 2.5 GPA, and financial need is preferred but does not have to be demonstrated through FAFSA.
+Students will be nominated by faculty who advise Multimedia Journalism, Public Relations & Advertising, and Civic Advocacy, and the selection will be made by the Scholarship Committee.
+Apply here by 5 p.m. on March 20.
+Contact Dr. Jean Norman at email@example.com for more information.